purplacid/F25-NuclearICTeam7/README.md

 Your Task is to develop a solution to one or more of these subproblems that withstands CNL's expectations and standards.
 You may also find a **unique way to combine solutions** across multiple areas.
 Remember: **time is of the essence!** Top scientists at CNL will be arriving in **two days** to assess your results.

-Please remember to work pragmatically and safely, for general guidelines please look [here.] (https://www.youtube.com/watch?v=DTEPPzmhYks)
+Please remember to work pragmatically and safely.
+For general guidelines, please review 2618_questions_and_answers_ _safe_and_secure_transporta.pdf

----

-## General Resources

-- Orbbec Camara
-- Arduino Sensor kit
 ---

 ## Sub-Problems